 “My fitness has definitely improved a lot and I was able to get up and over it quite easily, and I probably had a very solid run considering, after a tough bike course.”

-Doughty said that overall she was feeling great with what has been a really good season for her.
+Doughty said that overall, she was feeling great about what has been a really good season for her.

 By Triathlon Australia